StevenBtw/solvOR/docs/cookbook/graph-coloring.md

 Color graph nodes so no adjacent nodes share a color.

+The [graph coloring problem](https://en.wikipedia.org/wiki/Graph_coloring) is a classic constraint satisfaction problem with applications in scheduling, register allocation, and frequency assignment.

 ## The Problem

 Given a graph, assign colors to nodes such that no two adjacent nodes have the same color.
-Classic constraint satisfaction.

 ## Example